Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 2. Keep all travel documents, including your boarding pass.

-3. Save your receipts in case flight disruption tailors any additional expenses.
+3. Save your receipts in case the flight disruption results in any additional expenses.

 4. Take free meals and refreshments if the delay time exceeds two hours and do not hesitate to ask for accommodation in case of flight cancellation.

-5. Never sign any documents that make you waive your rights to EU flight compensation.
+5. Never sign any documents that will require you to waive your rights to EU flight compensation.

 How to Claim EU Flight Compensation

-The process of filing EU 261 compensation claims seems a bit tricky, so many travellers give up trying to get funds from carriers already at the early stage.
-Skycop is here to make things simple, so the below-mentioned information will come you in handy.
+The process of filing EU 261 compensation claims seems a bit tricky, which is why many travellers give up trying to obtain compensation from airlines at an early stage.
+Skycop is here to make things simple, so the information provided below will be useful to you.

 Requirements for getting EU flight compensation: